nuthanc/react/streams/client/README.md

 * Asynchronous action creator using redux-thunk
 * Check only posting to the api
 * Then in StreamCreate.js, import connect and need to hook up connect

+### Creating a Stream with REST conventions
+* Remove export default in StreamCreate and create formWrapped
+* Then in onSubmit, call createStream action creator
+* Then in root index.js file, wire up redux-thunk
+* npm start in both client and api
+* Pull up Network requests in Chrome, filter by XHR
+* Error because we didn't bind the callback function onSubmit with an arrow function
+* After submitting, we see that entry in api db.json